Wiki · Concept · Last reviewed July 1, 2026

 Agent systems often consume API descriptions through gateways, tool registries, generated SDKs, or Model Context Protocol servers.
 Overlay matters because the API description that is safe for one consumer may be wrong for another.
 A developer-facing OpenAPI file may include internal operations, confusing descriptions, missing default responses, or metadata that is useful to a gateway but not to a model-facing tool host.

 An overlay can narrow the document before an agent sees it.
-It can remove operations that should never become tools, add safer descriptions, copy consistent error responses, attach policy metadata, or mark operations that need human approval.
+It can remove operations that should never become tools, add clearer descriptions, copy consistent error responses, attach policy metadata, or mark operations that need human approval.
 This is still not a safety system.
 It is a disciplined way to make the tool surface derivation explicit instead of hand-editing a separate copy that silently drifts.

 Governance Use